Please see our Entry Requirements page for general entry requirement guidance.

 What can I do next?

 On completion you can progress on to a wide range of specific Art and Design degree programmes at universities and colleges within the UK, related to the areas of Graphics, Illustration, 3D Design, Fine Art, Fashion and Textiles including our own degree courses at York College.
-Past students have successfully completed Creative degrees at Northumbria University, Manchester Metropolitan University, Glasgow School of Art and London College of Fashion.
+Past students have successfully completed creative degrees at University of the Arts London, Northumbria University, Manchester Metropolitan University, Glasgow School of Art and Goldsmiths.

 Need some help?